 Holiday season is here.
 Meaning lots of festivities.
+Even during this odd time, I know we will figure something out that will indeed have us still running around.
 Enough to tire out body and soul if you aren’t taking care of yourself during all the celebration.
 Yes, you can do both—take care of you and celebrate.
 The holidays are about family, friends and re-filling our hearts with love and gratitude.
 It’s about traditions that give joy, warmth and giving.
 And yes, it’s about feeling your most radiant, most fulfilled self.

-- Eat Slowly; Practice Mindful eating.
-Its a sad thing when I hear a client tell me that they indulged in their fave indulgence and “didn’t even taste it” because they were beating themselves for eating the treat before they even finished it.
+- Eat Slowly; Practice Mindful Eating.
+It’s a sad thing when I hear a someone tell me that they indulged in their fave food but “didn’t even taste it” because they were beating themselves up for eating it before they even finished it.
 Don’t fall into that trap.
-Make it a conscious indulgence, eat slowly, enjoy every bite and remember every meal is a Monday morning.
-Make the next thing to hit your lips uber healthy.
-Slow down by using a plate and real napkin.
+Make it a conscious indulgence, eat slowly, enjoy every bite and saviour it.
+Slow down by sitting down, using a plate and real napkin.
+Between every bite, put your fork down and allow yourself some breathing room.
 Do not take a nibble while texting, hailing a taxi, watching TV, chatting on the phone or opening up your mail.
 Be present and in the moment.
 After all, the seasons change quickly.

 - Focus on the company, conversation and the meaning of the holiday.

 - Eat before dinner: My green Go-Go juice and a salad will do perfectly.

 - Bring a dish … My Pumpkin Hummus is the perfect protein-packed appetizer; quinoa endive cups; or my all time favourite sweet treat.
 Your hosts will be blown away.
 (Plus you know it’s good for your body, mind and spirit and delicious so you will want to eat it!)